Advertisement

 People with egg allergies can be vaccinated

-Because the flu vaccine contains trace amounts of egg proteins, it used to be recommended that people with egg allergies not be vaccinated, or they should be monitored for signs of an allergic reaction for up to 30 minutes after receiving the vaccine.
+Since the flu vaccine contains trace amounts of egg proteins, it used to be recommended that people with egg allergies not be vaccinated or be monitored for signs of an allergic reaction for up to 30 minutes after receiving the vaccine.

 In 2016, however, the Advisory Committee on Immunization Practices (ACIP) updated its guidelines for people with egg allergies.